Saxony in the German Revolution (1918–1919): Democratic elections, ongoing violence and end of the councils

 In the 2 February elections for the Volkskammer, the MSPD and USPD together won 58% of vote.
 In the first sitting of the Volkskammer on 25 February, a minority government was formed after an attempt to build a coalition between the MSPD and USPD foundered over the USPD's demand for recognition of workers' councils.
 Gradnauer's preferred alternative, a coalition with the German Democratic Party (DDP), was rejected by the majority of MSPD delegates.
 Gradnauer continued on as minister president.

 On 12 April 1919, Saxon Minister of War Gustav Neuring (MSPD) was killed by wounded and disabled war veterans who had heard that their benefits would be cut.
 On the following day the Saxon government declared a state of siege in Saxony, and on the 23rd a similar proclamation was issued by the Berlin government.
 The Freikorps unit Landjägerkorps of Major General Maercker entered Leipzig on 11 May, quieted the city with no loss of life and abolished the workers' council.

 In mid-March 1920, right-wing opponents of the Weimar Republic instigated the Kapp Putsch in Berlin.
 In the demonstrations that broke out against it across Saxony, the worst violence occurred in Dresden, where 59 protesters were killed by government troops.
-There were also conflicts in Leipzig that the local communist leadership continued after the end of the putsch on 18 March, but government troops quickly put and end to the unrest and then burned the Leipzig union headquarters building, the Volkshaus.
+There were also conflicts in Leipzig that the local communist leadership continued after the end of the putsch on 18 March, but government troops quickly put an end to the unrest and then burned the Leipzig union headquarters building, the Volkshaus.